Issue 40, 2025

-Electronic Fingerprints of Confined and Adsorbed Water in SWCNTs
+Electronic fingerprints of confined and adsorbed water in SWCNTs

 Abstract

-This article shows the differentiation between water adsorbed outside of a single-walled carbon nanotube (CNT) from that confined inside.
+This article shows the differentiation between water adsorbed outside of a single-walled carbon nanotube (CNT) and that confined inside.
 This distinction is made possible by tracking the electronic transport of a CNT-based field effect transistor constructed with an individual nanotube and exposed to controlled environments.
-Presence of water shifts the electrical neutrality point, indicating charge transfer between the nanotube and its environment.
+The presence of water shifts the electrical neutrality point, indicating charge transfer between the nanotube and its environment.
 We identify three types of water molecules: (i) chemically adsorbed on the SiO2 surface, forming silanol groups, (ii) physically adsorbed outside the nanotube, and (iii) confined inside.
-The first type is eliminated only by high-temperature treatment under vacuum, while the latter two desorb at room temperature under moderate or high vacuum, i.e. 10-3 mbar.
+The first type is eliminated only by high-temperature treatment under vacuum, while the latter two desorb at room temperature under moderate or high vacuum, i.e. 10−3 mbar.
 We observe that water confinement inside the nanotube is fast and thermodynamically favorable, with no qualitative influence from the metallicity of the nanotube.

 Supplementary files